ginstrom/paladin-novel/chapters/22_house-divided.md

 Sim stood slowly, his eyes bright with tears and wonder.
 "What would you have me do?"

 "Lead her revival," Gond said simply.
-"Not through force or compulsion, but through example.
+"Not through force or compulsion—but through example.
 As we liberate lands, as we free people from bondage, create spaces where her worship can flourish again.
-Rebuild the ruined temples, train new priests, but always remember—we offer hope, we don't demand faith."
+Rebuild the ruined temples, train new priests, but always remember—we offer hope—we don't demand faith."

 "I...
 I'm not worthy of such responsibility," Sim protested.